An update on Autism Speaks diversity, equity, access and inclusion (DEAI) effortsFebruary 1, 2021

-As an organization, Autism Speaks is working to achieve our vision of a world where all people with autism can reach their full potential, including those in minority communities who face greater disparities.
+As an organization, Autism Speaks is working to achieve our vision of a world where all people with autism can reach their full potential, especially those in minority communities who face greater disparities.

 With this in mind, we want to share an update on our diversity, equity, access and inclusion (DEAI) efforts.
 Recognizing that this important work will take time, we are committed to continuing work already underway and identifying new ways to sharpen our focus on the specific needs of people with autism in Black and other communities of color.